cristicmf/dao/docs/Tutorials.md

 }
 ```

-This contract has all the basic functionality needed for a subcurrency contract, but it is not fit for the dao framework.
-We need to separate it into a database and an actions contract.
+This contract has all the basic functionality needed for a sub-currency contract, but it must be modified to fit into the framework.

 ### Step 1

-The first step is to create a database and an actions contract.
+The first change is to separate it into a database and an actions contract.
 We will leave the database empty for now, and put everything into the actions contract.

 We will make a few modifications first.

 - The event is not needed for this example, so it will be removed.

-- Sticking to the coding conventions we will remove the public modifier from `minter` and write the accessor function ourselves so that we can document it and name the return value.
+- We will remove the public modifier from `minter` and write the accessor function ourselves so that we can document it and name the return value.
 We will also put a `_` in front of the variable name since it's not public.
-This helps us avoid name collisions with functions, and signals to other ÐApp Ðevs that they should never modify the value directly.

 - We will do the same thing as above with the `balances` field.

-- We will add return values to all functions, so that callers knows what's going on.
-These are standard errors so the errors in dao-core's `Errors.sol` will do.
-NOTE: Ethereum itself does not support return values from transactions yet, but others (like Tendermint) do, and it's planned for Ethereum as well.
+- We will return standard error-codes from non-constant functions.

 - We will make the minter address a constructor argument instead of automatically assigning `msg.sender`.

+- We will integrate the contracts with the framework.

+NOTE: Ethereum itself does not support return values in transactions yet, but it is a planned feature, and is always useful in contract-to-contract calls.

 ```
 contract CoinDb is DefaultDatabase {